NCCA/programming-assignment-DeathsIncarnate/README.md

  https://youtu.be/Kcz7_Tj5SKw

 - The first video shows how it simulates a fluid simulation quite accurately at the right recommended intialization of floats.
-The second video shows how the variables can be changed such as bounding box dimentions, all physics values and even starting intialization before runing with manual changing of the variables eg. m_pressureMultiplier, m_viscosityStrength and m_particleSpacing in physics.h.
+The second video shows how the variables can be changed such as bounding box dimensions, all physics values and even starting intialization before runing with manual changing of the variables eg. m_pressureMultiplier, m_viscosityStrength and m_particleSpacing in physics.h.
 Particle spacing involves the amount of particles initially distributed within the square and therefore directly affects how many particles are in the scene.
-Also the dimensions of the bounding box can be changed in BoundingBox.h with the m,easurements affecting the bounds collisions as well as there VAO.
+Also the dimensions of the bounding box can be changed in BoundingBox.h with the measurements affecting the bounds collisions as well as there VAO.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## How to use:

-- Make sure you have all the files
+- Make sure you have all of the files in FluidSimQT and make sure they all organised as it is in the github repository.
+- Run "clion ." in the terminal within FluidSimQT.
+- Within Clion make sure to go to your build in the top right corner and link your copyshaders to the build using cmake target.
+- Press ctrl + f5/ build and run using the buttons in the top right corner.
 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## What my code does: